aawc/HowSecurityKeysWork/README.md

 This is called phishing.
 Phishing works because the bad actor only needs your login credentials to login as you.

-### That's bad indeed.
-How can I avoid this?
+# How can I avoid being phished?

 I'm glad you asked that.
 One of the best ways to avoid this, currently, is to enable [2FA](#two-factor-authentication-2fa) and use a [U2F Key](#u2f-keys) as the second factor for authentication.

-### How does a U2F Key make it more secure for me?
+# How does a U2F Key defend against phishing?

-Put simply, even if someone manages to phish you and get the login credentials for your Google account, they still need physical access to the U2F Key that acts as the second factor for authentication.
+Put simply, even if someone manages to get the login credentials for your Google account, they still need physical access to the U2F Key that acts as the second factor for authentication.

-### How does a U2F Key actually work?
+# How does a U2F Key actually work?

 For more details about how U2F keys work, see: